akapoor13/budget/README.md

 OpenAI using the `response_format` parameter so the model always returns a valid JSON object.

 The input CSV must have the columns `Date`, `Description`, and `Amount`.
-Each row is sent to the OpenAI API to clean up the merchant name and determine the most likely spending category.
+All rows are sent together using the OpenAI Batch API to clean up the merchant name and determine the most likely spending category.
 The output CSV contains the columns `Date`, `Merchant`, `Amount`, `Category`, and `Subcategory`.